Applying for funds

 Step 2 – Determine what you need

-Do you qualify for the fund?
+Are you eligible for the fund?

 The period